Where to Watch: Cat-Griz Watch Parties

-BOZEMAN, Mont. – Bars and restaurants across Montana and beyond are preparing for both Bobcat and Griz fans for those who are unable to make it to Washington-Grizzly Stadium for the 120th Brawl of the Wild.
+BOZEMAN, Mont. – Bars and restaurants across Montana and beyond are preparing for both Cats and Griz fans who are unable to make it to Washington-Grizzly Stadium for the 120th Brawl of the Wild.

 Both the Montana State University Alumni Association and University of Montana Alumni Association have worked with coordinators across the country to host watch parties for those who can’t make it to Missoula for the annual rivalry game between the two schools.